-- capital adequacy, with the aim of assessing whether or not capital is sufficient to cover Pillar 1 and 2 capital requirements generated by the key risks to which BancoPosta RFC is exposed; - capital allocation, to monitor the optimum composition, in terms of required capital, of the key risks to which BancoPosta RFC is exposed on the basis of its business model; - financial structure, monitored in order to ensure a form of control that is both consistent with regulatory requirements regarding the leverage ratio and with the needs of the business, with the aim of overseeing the composition of funding (private customer or bank deposits) on the basis of the entity's business activity; - liquidity, with the aim of monitoring short- and medium/long-term liquidity; - economic performance, with the aim of overseeing not just the overall risk profile, but also the earnings profile, taking into account the role carried out in terms of viability and capital growth.
+- capital adequacy, with the aim of assessing whether or not capital is sufficient to cover Pillar 1 and 2 capital requirements generated by the key risks to which BancoPosta RFC is exposed; - capital allocation, to monitor the optimum composition, in terms of required capital, of the key risks to which BancoPosta RFC is exposed on the basis of its business model; - financial structure, monitored in order to ensure a form of control that is both consistent with regulatory requirements regarding the Leverage Ratio and with the needs of the business, with the aim of overseeing the composition of funding (private customer or bank deposits) on the basis of the entity's business activity; - liquidity, with the aim of monitoring short- and medium/long-term liquidity; - economic performance, with the aim of overseeing not just the overall risk profile, but also the earnings profile, taking into account the role carried out in terms of viability and capital growth.

 Other relevant risks that are subject to quantitative monitoring and risks that are more difficult to quantify (including spread risk, reputational risk, ESG risk, strategic and business risk, outsourcing risk, concentration risk, IT risk, money laundering and terrorist financing risk, compliance risk and business continuity risk) are manned in specific sections of the RAF and monitored quarterly within the Tableau de Bord in order to detect trends and activate internal management processes and the internal control system.
+They are part of the broader process of controlling and monitoring activities related to risk control, Validation recommendations and Data Governance data quality assessment activities.